 - 11. CLF's data requests relate to significant factors that very well may influence energy service rates in the future, as the Commission acknowledged in the Discovery Order.
 See Discovery Order at 5 ("industrial customer migration may be a factor influencing energy service rates in the future . . . national declines in demand for electricity generally, and coal-fired generation in particular, is another example of a factor that may arguably influence PSNH's rates in the future."). - 12.
 CLF-01,Q-CLF-002 (b)&(c) sought information related to the extent of load departure from PSNH's service territory, what PSNH anticipates the effect of that departure to be on rates, and how the load departure will affect PSNH's ability to complete the planned capital projects, including the Scrubber Project, that will be funded with the proposed financing.
 As set forth above, PSNH provided certain information responsive to part (a) of this request.
-Those data included sales forecasts updated as recently as June 19, 2009, in connection with pending PUC Docket No. DE 08-113, and show that since December, 2008, 54% of PSNH's industrial sales have been lost to competitive suppliers.
-Accompanying information provided by PSNH shows that the level of migration for PSNH's large customers increased from twentythree megawatts as of September 12, 2008, to 102 megawatts as of November 20, 2008, as reported on December 2, 2008-a 343% increase in just two months.
-See Re: PSNH Proposed Default Energy Service Rate Charge for 2009, DE 08-113, Transcript of Proceedings (Dec.
+Those data included sales forecasts updated as recently as June 19, 2009, in connection with pending PUC Docket No. DE 08-113, and show that, in 2009, PSNH expects to lose to competitive suppliers about 50% of its industrial sales.
+PSNH's June 2009 projection of the sales-in megawatt hours-that will be lost to competitors in 2009 was 118% percent higher than its December 2008 projection.
+Accompanying information provided by PSNH shows that the level of migration for PSNH's large customers increased from twenty-three megawatts as of September 12, 2008, to 102 megawatts as of November 20, 2008, as reported on December 2, 2008-a 343% increase in just two months.
+See Re: PSNH Proposed Default Energy Service Rate

+- Charge for 2009, DE 08-113, Transcript of Proceedings (Dec.
 4, 2008) at p.
 64, lines 22-24; p.
-65, lines 1-12.

-- 13. PSNH's current energy service rate is 9.92 cents per kilowatt hour, while ISO New England reports that the average real time locational marginal price for the New Hampshire Zone in June, 2009, was 3.4 cents per kilowatt hour.
+65, lines 1-12. - 13.
+PSNH's current energy service rate is 9.03 cents per kilowatt hour, while ISO New England reports that the average real time locational marginal price for the New Hampshire Zone in June, 2009, was 3.4 cents per kilowatt hour.
 See ISO New England, Inc. Monthly Market Operations Report 2009 (July 10, 2009) at § 4.1.
 PSNH's customers, therefore, can buy power at a much lower cost from competitive suppliers, and they have migrated in large numbers as the price of electricity has fallen. - 14.
 As set forth in CLF's Motion to Compel, a continuation of this pattern will result in increased rates for PSNH's remaining customers that, for practical purposes, can not avail themselves of competitive supply.
 In the event PSNH's current level of load departure does not reverse and / or increases, the costs of the Scrubber Project, and all other generation capital projects proposed to be funded with this financing, will be borne by an increasingly small pool of customers-those that are least able to afford the increase in rates that would be imposed. - 15.
-CLF-01, Q-CLF-003 sought information related to how the decline in electric power demand will impact PSNH's ability to complete the projects to be funded with the proposed financing.
-PSNH is proposing to take on substantial new borrowings at a time when it is losing a significant portion of
+CLF-01, Q-CLF-003 sought information related to how the decline in electric power demand will impact PSNH's ability to complete the projects to be funded with the proposed financing.3 PSNH is proposing to take on